 One course that focuses on a global-international context from a perspective outside of the United States, to be completed by end of the sophomore year.
 Courses that fulfill this requirement, which will be determined by Newcomb Tulane Curriculum Committee and Newcomb Tulane Faculty, will focus at least 60% of their content on an area beyond the United States and may also be used to satisfy other general education curriculum requirements.

-Tulane’s new Vice President for Enrollment Management, Satyajit Dattagupta has made it a top priority to diversify the class, and in his first few months on the job, has already implemented the strategy described here.
+Tulane’s Vice President for Enrollment Management, Satyajit Dattagupta has made it a top priority to diversify the class, and has already implemented the strategy described here.
 He will work with the graduate and professional schools to coordinate efforts across the campus.

 The Admissions office has hired four new recruiters who are people of color.
 These staff members include a regional director in the Midwest, an admissions counselor for Mississippi and Florida who assists with K-12 group visits to campus, and a recruiter for northern Louisiana and parts of Texas who will also serve as the new diversity coordinator for the office.